 - Enjoy Life Foods (NEW Halloween Chocolate Minis for 2017 – plus a discount of 10% off on those products as of Sept.
 2017)

 - Yummy Earth (lollipops and more – most products are GF & top 8 free – read their allergen info for more)

 - TruSweets Company has 2 brands – TruJoy Sweets (Choco Chews and Fruit Chews) and Surf Sweets (Trick or Treat Packs & Spooky Spiders)

 - Gimbal’s Fine Candies has a variety of jelly beans and other chewy candies that are free from gluten, eggs, fish, shellfish, peanuts, tree nuts, dairy and soy.
-You might like Sours or Red Scottie Dogs for Halloween.

 - Gin Gins® Ginger Candy (several varieties from which to choose)

 Do you have a favorite specialty producer of gluten-free, allergen-free candy?
 Let me know in comments below so that I can add them to the list!